 One year to pursue independent feminist work and incubate projects

-The Northwestern University Women's Center Feminist-in-Residence Fellowship Program invites engaged scholars, practitioners, artists, activists, and educators to campus for one academic year to further their independent feminist work, and incubate project(s) that further the Women’s Center mission and goals.
-The aim of the fellowship is to engage Northwestern undergraduate and graduate students, staff, faculty, and community members during the residency.
+The Northwestern University Women's Center Feminist-in-Residence program invites community-based artists, activists, engaged scholars, and educators to campus for one academic year.
+Residents are invited to further the work of gender justice through incubation of a project, artistic practice, or skill set aligned with the Women’s Center mission and goals.
+The resident will engage members of the Northwestern community during their residency.

 In support of its mission, the Women’s Center invites Feminist-in-Residence applicants committed to the Center’s overarching goals:

 - To raise awareness, increase knowledge, and build capacity to advance social justice.

 - To build alliances, promote collaboration, and foster a shared commitment to effectively serve and support women, trans, and non-binary people at Northwestern.

 - To engage our community through educational programming, support services, and advocacy around issues impacting women and other marginalized groups

 - To educate the Northwestern community on contemporary and historical feminist and gender issues.

 - To foster feminist space that cultivates and activates skills that advance gender equity and inclusion.